 Electric scooters are a safe and fun way to ride.
 They do not weigh much and can easily get you wherever you need to go within a particular area.
 However, there are usually some local or state rules associated with riding an e-scooter.
 So, make sure that you know your local e-scooter rules before buying or riding one.

 The electric scooter driving rules may differ from one area/city to another.
 In this article, we will discuss some of these rules and local laws related to riding an e-scooter.

 Why are there Laws for Driving Electric Scooters?

-Whereas the e-scooters were originally launched as a new and innovative means for transportation around the city, they ended up disrupting the people’s lives in more ways than one.
+Whereas the e-scooters were originally launched as a new and innovative means of transportation around the city, they ended up disrupting people’s lives in more ways than one.

 Mostly, there are no fixed docks or designated parking spaces for these vehicles, and users park them on sidewalks or in bicycle parking, causing accidents and unwanted disputes.
 Also, many riders are illegally taking their e-scooters on sidewalks, causing inconvenience for pedestrians.

-In the light of these events, some state governments outright outlawed electric scooters while others devised rules to ensure the safety of the riders and those around them.
+In light of these events, some state governments outright outlawed electric scooters while others devised rules to ensure the safety of the riders and those around them.
 These laws include rules related to vehicle conditions, driving license requirements, safety gear to use, where to ride, how to ride, etc.

 Things to Keep in Mind When Driving an E-scooter

 Where Can You Ride an Electric Scooter on the Road?

 Well, in most cities & states across the US, you are allowed to ride an e-scooter on the road or in a bike lane, not on sidewalks.
 Sidewalks are for pedestrians and therefore should be avoided while riding an e-scooter.

 In some cities, riding an e-scooter in public places like parks, school campuses, etc. might be prohibited.
-For instance, Tucson (AZ) doesn’t allow e-scooter riders to ride in the Arizona University campus or across the Pima County Loop Trail.
+For instance, Tucson (AZ) doesn’t allow e-scooter riders to ride on the Arizona University campus or across the Pima County Loop Trail.